xen0vas/xen0vas.github.io/_posts/2021-07-07-Locating-the-kernel32-base-address.md

 ---

 <p align="justify">
 This article focuses on how to locate the base address of the kernel32.dll module.
-This is the first part of blog post series, focusing on how to create a custom win32 reverse tcp shellcode.
+This is the first part of a blog series, focusing on how to create a custom Win32 reverse shellcode.
 The following blog post inspired me to write this article, which i strongly suggest for further reading
 </p>

 * [Introduction to Windows shellcode development – Part 3](https://securitycafe.ro/2016/02/15/introduction-to-windows-shellcode-development-part-3/)